curriculr/curriculr.github.io/_docs/configuration.md

   require_admin_approval_of_blogs: true
 {% endhighlight %}

-If this setting is set to `true`, an admin user will have to make the post public before it can be accessible by people other thatn the author user.
+If this setting is set to `true`, an admin user will have to make the post public before it can be accessible by people other than the author user.
 If set to `false`, the author user can do that herself.

 ## Course settings
 Managed by the course instructor, these configurations apply to the course being configured.
-These settings are accessible by clicking the `Settings` link in the course side menue and look like :
+These settings are accessible by clicking the `Settings` link in the course side menu and look like :

 ![Course settings]({{ site.baseurl }}/images/config-fig03.png)